chainsx/OE-BSP/README.md

-# OE-BSP
+# openOE
-openEuler use BSP kernel.
+openEuler use other kernel.

 ## Under development, please do not use